 Berlioz Les Troyens opera to libretto by the composer.
 Directed 2003 by Yannis Kokkos at the Théâtre du Châtelet in Paris.
 Stars Susan Graham (Didon), Anna Caterina Antonacci (Cassandre/Clio), Renata Pokupić (Anna), Gregory Kunde (Énée), Ludovic Tézier (Chorèbe), Nicolas Testé (Panthée), Laurent Naouri (Nalbal/Le Grand Prêtre), Mark Padmore (Iopas), Stéphanie d'Oustrac (Ascagne/Une soprano), Topi Lehtipuu (Hylas/Hélénus/Un tenor), Fernand Bernadi (Le Fantôme d'Hector), René Schirrer (Priam/Mercure), Danielle Bouthillon (Hécuba), Laurent Alvaro and Nicolas Courjal (Deux Sentinelles Troyennes), Benjamin Davies (Un Soldat), Robert Davies (Un Chef Grec), Frances Jellard (Polyxèna), Lydia Koniordou (Andromaque), and Quentin Gac (Astyanax).
 Sir John Eliot Gardiner conducts the Orchestre Révolutionnaire et Romantique, the Monteverdi Choir, and the Chœur du Théâtre du Châtelet (Chorus Master Donald Palumbo).
-Sets and costumes by Yannis Kokkos; lighting by Patrice Trottier; choreography by Richild Springer.
-TV Director was Peter Maniura; TV producers were François Roussillon and Jacques Hédouin; Blu-ray Producers were Chloë Carleton and Hans Petri.
+Set and costume design by Yannis Kokkos; lighting design by Patrice Trottier; choreography by Richild Springer.
+Directed for TV by Peter Maniura; produced for TV by François Roussillon and Jacques Hédouin; produced for Blu-ray by Chloë Carleton and Hans Petri.
+Sung in French.
 Released 2010, two-disc set has 5.0 dts-HD Master Audio sound.
 Grade: A+

 This title was the first Blu-ray release of Les Troyens.
 Gordon Smith saw this soon after its release and here are his comments: